Wireless for Machine Learning: Primer

-A second problem arises from an inherent assumption in Eq. (\ref{eq:preequalizedsum}), that the transmitted signals arrive simultaneously at the server.
-Even small synchronization errors can lead to major losses because the sum is calculated with an analog signal.
-Synchronization would be required at a symbol-level, which may be hard, if not impossible to achieve using traditional solutions.
+\emph{1.2) Synchronization}\\ A second problem arises from an inherent assumption in Eq. (\ref{eq:preequalizedsum}), which is that the transmitted signals arrive simultaneously at the server.
+Even small synchronization errors can lead to major estimation errors because the sum is calculated with an analog signal.
+Synchronization would be required at a symbol-level, which may be difficult to achieve with traditional synchronization.
 To overcome such a problem, multiple novel approaches have been proposed, for instance: dedicated hardware that transmits sinusoidal tones~\cite{abari2015airshare}, longer transmission blocks to reduce the synchronization requirement~\cite{goldenbaum2013robust}, or the "timing advance" functionality of LTE networks~\cite{ltetimingadvance}.
-So far these solutions have not been tested in large-scale scenarios.
+Additionally, if some devices are far away from the \ac{PS}, there might be a need to estimate the propagation latency and compensate at the transmission.

+\emph{1.3) Power control}\\ The pre-equalization scheme from \eqref{eq:preequalizedsum} assumes that the devices have the capability to transmit $z_k = w_k/h_k$.
+However, if the device is experiencing a deep fade, $h_k$ will be a very small number, thereby requiring a tremendous amount of power for pre-equalization.
+With practical devices, the peak power is constrained, and such a scheme is unfeasible.
+To get around this constraint, several researchers have formulated power control problems \cite{cao2020optimized, liu2020over} which introduces a post-transmission scalar $\sqrt{\eta}$.
+This scalar is applied by the \ac{PS} after receiving the sum, yielding

+With the newly introduced $\eta$, the amplitude required for pre-equalization of the channel changes to $z_k = \sqrt{\eta}w_k/h_k$.
+If the post-transmission scalar is selected to be $\eta < 1$, the required transmission power is reduced, enabling more devices to invert their channel.
+However, a reduction of $\eta$ also leads to an increase in the relative noise power.
+This tradeoff leads to the power control problem, which aims to optimally select $z_k$ and $\eta$ without exceeding transmission power constraints.
+We discuss this problem further in Section \ref{sec:power_control}.